rudaporto/continuum_test/README.md

-# Trips test changelog sqlalchemy continuum
+# Ssqlalchemy continuum simple example

 Steps to run the example: